pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'tasks', 'make-git-commit' %}

 ### pre-deploy-check
-Checks if the OpsManager director is configured properly and validates the configuration.
+Checks if the Ops Manager director is configured properly and validates the configuration.
 Additionally, checks each of the staged products and validates they are configured correctly.
 This task can be run at any time